HaoyuanYang-2023/ImagineFSL/README.md

 --dataset DATASET_NAME \
 ```

-You need to register an account on [OpenAI](https://platform.openai.com/docs/overview) and obtain an API_KEY.
-For more details, refer to the [OpenAI API documentation](https://platform.openai.com/docs/quickstart).
+You need to register an account on [`OpenAI`](https://platform.openai.com/docs/overview) and obtain an API_KEY.
+For more details, refer to the [`OpenAI API documentation`](https://platform.openai.com/docs/quickstart).

 <h3> Synthesize Examples </h3>